NatTuck/khoury-ntuck/courses/2020/01/cs3650/index.md

  - The new grade is applied to your assignment.
  - If your new score is higher than the old score, you get your token back.
- - Scores must be contested within two weeks of the grade being posted to Bottlenose, and no later than Wednesday of finals week.
+ - Scores must be contested within two weeks of the grade being posted to Inkfish, and no later than Wednesday of finals week.
  - Leftover tokens give you a small bonus to your final grade.

 ### Special Accomodations